vconrado/simple_geo.py/README.md

-# Python Client API for BDQ Web Feature Service (WFS)
+# Python Client API for BDQ Web Services (WFS and WTSS)

 ## Building and installing bdq.py from source
 **1.** In the shell, type